ronpang/WizFi360-cpy/examples/MQTT/README.md

 This is a exmaple using WIZnet's WizFi360 MQTT commands to communicate adafruit IO.

 ## Getting start for Adafruit IO
-For applying a adafruit account and how to use adafruit accounts, please refer to [Get start adafruit IO][link-get start]
+For applying an Adafruit account and how to use adafruit accounts, please refer to [Get start adafruit IO][link-get start]

 ## 🤖 Basic Setup
 ### Step 1: How to install circuit Python into WizFi360-EVB-PICO (same method as adding to Raspberry Pi Pico)